Seniors Getting Kicked Out of Assisted Living – It Can Happen

 Where to get help with an assisted living discharge

-If your older adult has gotten an involuntary discharge notice, it can always be appealed.
+If your older adult has received an involuntary discharge notice, it can always be appealed.
 Some facilities even have an internal appeals process.

 If an internal appeal process doesn’t exist or isn’t helpful, you can file an appeal with the state.

 This could be a confusing process, so you might want to involve the local ombudsman.
-They work independently to help assisted living residents and makes sure problems with facilities get resolved.
+They work independently to help assisted living residents and make sure problems with facilities get resolved.

 It could also help to get a lawyer involved.
 They can make sure the facility isn’t trying to get around the law.

-It’s great if your senior has an elder law attorney, but if they can’t afford to hire a lawyer, contact the local Legal Aid organization.
+It’s excellent if your loved one has an elder law attorney, but if they can’t afford to hire one, contact your local Legal Aid organization.

 Bottom line